cjolowicz/docker-buildbot/README.md

 - Otherwise, `worker.DockerLatentWorker` is used.
 This allows the master to spawn workers as sibling containers on demand.

-The sample build downloads the source tarball from buildbot's [hello-world](https://github.com/buildbot/hello-world) repository and runs its test suite.
-The build must be triggered explicitly using the _trigger_ button on the builder page.
+If the Docker daemon is not accessible from the container:

+- If the `WORKERNAME` and `WORKERPASS` environment variables are provided, `worker.Worker` is used.
+This allows a worker to connect to the master at port 9989 using the given credentials.
+- Otherwise, `worker.LocalWorker` is used.
+This will run a worker on the same host and in the same process as the buildbot master.

 ### Important options